DFE-Digital/get-into-teaching-app/app/views/content/blog/the-fellowship-of-teachers.md

 ## Dare we ask, who’s stricter?

-Mike: I think Phil is probably more vigilant than me…
+Mike: I think Phil is probably more vigilant than me …

 Phil: Underneath it, I’m a big softie though!